-The foreign language department at Our Lady of the Blessed Sacrament offers students the opportunity to learn Italian and Spanish.
-Foreign language is offered from Pre kindergarten through 8th grade once a week; students in Nursery through Grade 6 take Spanish, and students in Grades 7 and 8 take Italian.
+The foreign language department at Our Lady of the Blessed Sacrament offers students the opportunity to learn Spanish and Italian.
+Foreign language is offered from Nursery through 8th grade once a week; students in Nursery through Grade 6 take Spanish, and students in Grades 7 and 8 take Italian.
 The program is designed primarily as an introduction to foreign language in order to prepare students for the high school level of education.

 Students are exposed to vocabulary and grammar through traditional lessons and interactive games.
 Geography and culture are also studied through the different levels of education.
 Culture and immigration and its effect on our culture and present day lives are also explored.
 As far as the school community itself, the need and desire for the children to learn a foreign language is overwhelming

 After completion of eight years of foreign language, it is our goal that the students will be familiar with vocabulary for the topics described in the curriculum set forth by New York State Department of Education LOTE – Languages Other Than English Standards (Checkpoint A) – by means of the following skills.
 The curriculum for the year covers listening comprehension, speaking skills, reading and writing skills, and cultural awareness.
 You can read in further detail below:

 Students will be able to understand oral conversation in Italian/Spanish on a variety of familiar topics when spoken by a native speaker in a slowed pattern with frequent repetitions.

 Students will be able to participate in brief conversations over familiar topics.
 Pronunciation will be clear so that communication would occur with native speakers.

 Students will be able, when reading, to demonstrate understanding of vocabulary of curriculum; written messages based on this vocabulary; written materials based on prior written knowledge as well as pictorial clues.